 Firstly, be aware of whether or not fuel is included in the cost of your rental.
-If the initial tank of fuel is included you will be advised to return with an empty fuel tank – and you should not need to worry further.
+When the initial tank of fuel is included you can safely return with an empty fuel tank.
 Continue reading

-Due to exceptional demand for one-way car hire from the San Francisco area to Southern California and Las Vegas, Dollar and Dollar Thrifty has instated a one-way fee on all rentals from San Francisco, San Jose and Oakland travelling to Los Angeles International Airport, any other location in San Francisco, Ontario airport, Las Vegas, John Wayne Airport, Palm Springs Airport, Burbank Airport or Long Beach of $450.00 USD, payable locally and subject to taxes and fees.
-This fee applies to all new rentals and will remain in place until further notice.
+Due to exceptional demand for one-way car hire from the San Francisco area to Southern California and Las Vegas, Dollar and Dollar Thrifty has instated seasonal one-way fees on some rentals from San Francisco, San Jose and Oakland.
+One way fees are payable locally and subject to taxes and fees.

 Washington to Kissimmee Road Trip, part one – to Boone